Super-Gravitational Laboratory

 Epilogue

-After noticing how linear microscopic displacements become with respect to applied forces, I asked myself (see image below): Given that the mass-density of each of the spheres can be anything (e.g., all different), is there a set of such stable displacements that can exist, or almost perfectly linearly?
+After noticing how microscopic displacements may become linear with respect to applied forces, I asked myself (see image below): Given that the mass-density of each of the spheres can be anything (e.g., all different), is there a set of such stable displacements that can exist perfectly linear, or almost perfectly?

 Interfaces of tiny displacements in gravitational fields at quantum scales are continually being investigated.